 Read this Operator's Guide and watch the SAFETY VIDEO.
+Refer to the link at the beginning of the Operator's Guide.

 Always inspect and confirm the safe operating condition of your vehicle prior to ride.
 Always follow the maintenance schedule described in this Operator's Guide.